MarinaRappoport/GibbetGame/README.md

 # GibbetGame
-client server game "Gibbet (Hangman)" on Python 2 client works on simple grafic GUI server use list of proper english words to chose one
+Client server game "Gibbet (Hangman)" on Python 2.
+Client works on simple grafic GUI.
+Server use list of proper english words to chose one.